TheJorgeSchmidt/oysters/README.md

 This repository contains data and code to build a dataset of landings of eastern and pacific oysters from 1950 to 2024, inclusive, and calculates inflation-adjusted prices.
 It also calculates volumes and inflation-adjusted prices for eastern oysters landed in Florida's east and west coasts.

+In addition, it contains the data and the code to build a dataset of imports of fresh (wild and farmed) oysters from 1989 to 2024, inclusive, and calculates inflation- adjusted prices.

-It is intended to support feasibility analyses for potential oyster farms on the U.S. mainland.
+It is intended to support feasibility analyses for potential oyster farms on the U.S. mainland generally and Florida specifically.

 ![U.S. inflation-adjusted prices](results/img/price_comparison.png)